-(1) Bonus years used in the calculation for termination without cause and change-in-control are 2021, 2020 and 2019, the last three completed fiscal years.
-The cash payments on termination with cause are 1 month of base pay for every year of service above 5 years, capped at 6 months of base pay.
-The cash payment on death and disability for Mr. Berkes is a pro-rated bonus for the year in which the event occurs.
+(1) For all NEOs, the cash payments for termination without cause and termination following a change-in-control include base salary plus the highest bonus earned during 2022, 2021 and 2020, the last three completed fiscal years.
+The cash payments on termination with cause for Mr. Wood, Mr. Guglielmone and Ms. Becker are 1 month of base pay for every year of service above 5 years, capped at 6 months of base pay.
+The cash payments on death and disability for Mr. Berkes is a pro-rated bonus for the year in which the event occurs.
 The cash payments on disability for Mr. Wood, Mr. Guglielmone and Ms. Becker represent 1 year of base salary less amounts received from disability insurance maintained by the Company, grossed up for taxes on non-tax exempt payments.